Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

   * (optional) `hub` defines the login property to Docker Hub:
     * (optional) `username` username to log in to Docker Hub
     * (optional) `password` password associated with the username
+    * (optional) `password_keyvault_secret_id` property can be used to reference an Azure KeyVault secret id.
+Batch Shipyard will contact the specified KeyVault and replace the `password` value as returned by Azure KeyVault.
   * (optional) `myserver-myorg.azurecr.io` is an example property that defines a private container registry to connect to.
 This is an example to connect to the [Azure Container Registry service](https://azure.microsoft.com/en-us/services/container-registry/).